The drag and drop actions

 lib/app/tasks.ex

-to manages the PubSub
+to manages the PubSub feature.

-The first function is subscribe
+The first function is subscribe:

 # Make sure to add the alias